 1) Phospholipase A2 (PLA2) are enzymes found in many tissues that catalyze the hydrolysis of glycerophospholipids to release arachidonic acid (AA).
 AA is a substrate for a variety of other enzymes that lead to the formation of eicosanoid mediators of inflammation, such as leukotrienes, which have been linked to development of neonatal lung disease and are associated with severity and progression of chronic lung diseases in adults, including COPD and asthma.
 SCGB1A1 and SCGB3A2 inhibit PLA2 enzymes.

-4) Another aspect associated with RDS and acute lung injury is increased vascular permeability, which results in pulmonary edema.
-Pulmonary edema is life-threatening with limited treatment options at this time.
-SCGB1A1 reduces vascular permeability in acute lung injury, minimizing pulmonary edema.
+4) Another aspect associated with ALI, severe smoke inhalation, sepsis, and shock is increased vascular permeability, which results in pulmonary edema and/or shock.
+Pulmonary edema and shock are life-threatening conditions with limited treatment options at this time.
+Therabron™ has demonstrated that it suppresses fluid accumulation, pulmonary edema, and shock due to ALI.